OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 });
 ```

 PivotTables have three layout styles: Compact, Outline, and Tabular.
-We’ve seen the compact style in the previous examples.
+We've seen the compact style in the previous examples.

 The following examples use the outline and tabular styles, respectively.
 The code sample shows how to cycle between the different layouts.